 - 3.8.1.3 Approved ball-tracking technology:

 - HawkEye (HawkEye Innovations), or;

 - VirtualEye (ARL)

 - 3.8.1.4 Approved sound-based edge detection technology:

 - Real-Time Snickometer (BBG Sports), or;

 - UltraEdge (HawkEye Innovations)

 - 3.8.1.5 Approved heat-based edge detection technology:

 - Hot Spot cameras (BBG Sports)

+- 3.8.1.6 LED Wickets (using the lights to indicate if the wicket is broken, as set out in paragraph 4.2):

+- Zing Bails and Stumps

 - 3.8.2 In addition, other forms of technology may be used subject to the ICC being satisfied that the required standards of accuracy and time efficiency can be met.

 - 3.8.3 Where practical usage or further testing indicates that any of the above forms of technology cannot reliably provide accurate and timely information, then it may be removed prior to or during a match.
 The final decision regarding the technology to be used in a given match shall be taken by the ICC Match Referee in consultation with the ICC Technical Official, ICC management and the competing teams' governing bodies.